openvinotoolkit/openvino/README.md

 ### Getting Started

-The [OpenVINO Quickstart example](https://docs.openvino.ai/2024/notebooks/201-vision-monodepth-with-output.html) will walk you through the basics to deploy your first model.
+[OpenVINO Quickstart example](https://docs.openvino.ai/2024/notebooks/201-vision-monodepth-with-output.html) will walk you through the basics to deploy your first model.

 ### Installation